enrolment for 2019-20 NOW OPEN! Contact the UCM Office!

 Absent students: James Wright, Corey O’Loan

 The Ulster College of Music is unique in Northern Ireland as being the only non-school Centre to offer GCSE Music.
 Additionally, the College’s GCSE class covers the course in one academic year.
 Classes are generally quite small (maximum 8), giving students ample teacher input and support, and last for two hours each week.
 They are held at the College out of school hours, which allows students to continue with their regular classroom studies whilst completing the GCSE Music course.
 Dr Declan Plummer is the course teacher.
-Due to high demand, and to keep the ratio between students and teacher low, there will two separate GCSE classes offered at the college for 2018-2019, both groups scheduled for Thursday nights:
+For the 2019-2020 academic year, the classes are scheduled for Thursday Evenings 7:00-9:00:

 Further information can be found via the CCEA website: www.ccea.org.uk/music or by contacting the College.
 These classes follow the CCEA specification, which focuses on three elements: